Hazelwood, MO Paralegal Certificate Programs

 Saint Louis Community College

 The Saint Louis Community College main campus is in downtown St. Louis, but the paralegal studies programs are offered at 2 of the school's other campuses.
 Florissant Valley in Ferguson, MO, is the closest campus to Hazelwood, around 6 miles from the suburb.
 The paralegal programs are also offered at the Meramec campus in St. Louis, roughly 20 miles from Hazelwood.

 Certificate of Proficiency in Legal Studies for the Paralegal

-This 30-credit-hour program is intended for students who already hold bachelor's degrees in fields unrelated to law and want to become paralegals.
+This 33-credit-hour program is intended for students who already hold associate's or bachelor's degrees in fields unrelated to law and want to become paralegals.
 Students in the program are often working adults interested in a career transition.
-Required courses include computers and law, civil trial proceedings, law for the paralegal, legal research and legal writing.
-Students can also take electives in wills and trusts, real estate law, bankruptcy law, evidence, environmental law and legal research on the Internet.
+Required courses include computers and law, civil trial proceedings, legal research and legal writing.
+Students can also take electives in wills and trusts, real estate law, tort law, administrative law and advanced civil litigation.

 Webster University is a private, not-for-profit school located in nearby St. Louis.
 The paralegal and legal studies programs at Webster are approved by the American Bar Association (ABA).
 In addition to the undergrad and graduate certificate programs below, Webster offers bachelor's and master's degree programs in legal studies.

 This 24-credit certificate program in paralegal studies is provided through the undergrad school and trains students to become paralegals or legal assistants.
 Some of the required classes include legal research, legal ethics, legal writing and litigation.
 No other degree is required for admission to this certificate program, but a condition for earning the certificate is that students must complete an additional 60 hours of academic coursework.

 Graduate Certificate in Paralegal Studies